 But when opponents don’t fall for the traps, you’ll hate your opening choice, being forced to play without a pawn (or worse) for the whole game.

-If after all these considerations you still want to learn Stafford Gambit, it’s your choice
+If after all these considerations you still want to learn this chess opening, it’s your choice 🙂

 But the best source to learn it is Eric Rosen’s Youtube Channel.